keim-hs-esslingen/efs-getting-started/make-your-own-consumer-service.md

 ```
 The parent POM contains information about which versions the required dependencies need to have, so you only need to worry about setting the version number of the parent project.

-The middleware-core components are build around the Spring Boot framework.
+The middleware-core component is built around the Spring Boot framework.
 The framework is already included in middleware-core as a transitive dependency.
 However you still need to provide your own configuration using an application.yml file.

 ## application.yml